reliablerascal/fl-legislation-etl/README.md

 Following are some key goals for developing this data pipeline.
 * Incorporate LegiStar voting data for Jacksonville and align this with state data, so it can be visualized with existing web apps
 * Incorporate district data (e.g. census demographics and partisan leanings of the electorate) to provide context
-* Develop automated CSV and SQLite exports to support non-Postgres access for data visualization and web app development
 * Automate API requests via Github actions to keep legislative voting data up-to-date
 * Deploy Postgres app on Azure to enable online connectivity